-- If agricultural employment accounts for the majority of all employment, then access to land is a key issue for employment.
+- Although many countries in Asia and the Pacific have collected gender-disaggregated data, there is a widespread lack of availability of such data, which restricts the ability to develop evidence-based employment policies that recognize the interface between unpaid work and paid employment. - If agricultural employment accounts for the majority of all employment, then access to land is a key issue for employment.
 But land tenure arrangements differ widely across Asia and the Pacific and it is not possible to generalize.
-Land tenure arrangements are governed by different legal systems, which in some parts of Asia and the Pacific have been directly influenced by the legal systems of former colonial powers, while in other parts of the region land arrangements are a legacy of social revolutions.
-In both instances, though, gender inequalities usually are more pronounced when women have no rights or lesser rights to private, public or customary land, or more insecure tenure arrangements over such types of land compared to men.
-If women do not have rights over land, they may not be able to determine which crops to grow or receive all the earnings from the crops they do grow. - In Samoa, leadership and control of the mostly communal land is vested in the matai (a chiefly title).
-There are only some families/communities which have determined on such
+Land tenure arrangements are governed by different legal systems, which in some parts of Asia and the Pacific have been directly influenced by the legal systems of former colonial powers, while in other parts of Asia and the Pacific land arrangements are a legacy of social revolutions.
+In both instances, though, gender inequalities usually are more pronounced when women have no rights or lesser rights to private, public or customary land, or have more insecure tenure arrangements over such types of land compared to men.
+If women do not have rights over land, they may not be able to determine which crops to grow or receive all the earnings from the crops they do grow.
+Thus, access to land is a key employment policy issue for women.